 - 4.3.6 Emergency.
-When the following concentrations of air contaminants have been reached or due to meteorological conditions can be expected to reach or exceed these levels at any monitoring site in the County for a period of twelve (12) hours or more unless control actions are taken, the Health Officer shall declare an Emergency: - 4.3.6(a) Sulfur Dioxide.
+When the following concentrations of air contaminants have been reached or due to meteorological conditions can be expected to reach or exceed these levels at any monitoring site in the County for a period of twelve (12) hours or more unless control actions are taken, the Health Officer shall declare an Emergency: (Reference Methods updated February 9, 1989.) - 4.3.6(a) Sulfur Dioxide.
 Measured by continuous reference method analyzer, or equivalent.